AslauAlexandru/RAG-Task-Alwasaet/README.md

 Dockerfile install the ``` requirements.txt ``` or ```requirements_pip_freeze.txt```.

-If you want to rerun the previous dockerfile in terminal, you need to stop for rerun the container if you don't do this you will have problems with port, just run this in terminal:
+If you want to rerun the previous dockerfile in terminal, you need to stop for rerun the container if you don't do this you will have problems with port, just run this in terminal (please check [stop-all-docker.md]( https://gist.github.com/atomkirk/8e688dba9fb44ba372823c2820f5136e)):

 ```
 docker stop $(docker ps -aq) && docker rm $(docker ps -aq)